uiuc-fa20-cs126/final-project-vinsunkavalli/PROPOSAL.md

-# Procrastination Prevention App
+# Raycaster Adventure Game

-My final project idea is to create an app to prevent procrastination by making the user go cold turkey.
-For example, it will block the user from opening games or using the internet and admonish the user for anything they do wrong.
+My final project idea is to create a game that runs a simulated 3d environment using raycaster graphics to create a dungeon to explore

 ## Personal Interest

-I honestly think that this idea is one that I would be interested to work in.
-Not only do I struggle with procrastination, but I've made an extension to prevent me from going onto distracting sites before so I'd consider myself reasonably qualified
+As a kid, I wanted to code raycasters for a long time in Scratch (progamming language for kids) because it only had 2D graphics.
+Games like the original Doom and Wolfenstein used this, and it looked incredible to me at the time.

 ## Timeline

 Roughly, this is the timeline I would follow:
-* Week 1: I would complete the basic functionality (ie reading apps running, time, internet access)
+* Week 1: I would complete everything necessary for raycasting (ie creating a world map, a moveable player entity, inventory, etc.)
-* Week 2: I would use these functions to implement the basic app(closing apps and turning off the internet)
+* Week 2: I would use these functions to implement the raycasting graphics functionality (this is where cinder is important)
-* Week 3: I'd add extra features like challenges to disable the app and verbal/visual feedback to improve the experience beyond barebones
+* Week 3: I'd add polish the game and add features like items and entities to make it play more like a game

 ## Stretch Goals

 Some cool features I'd like to add as bonuses:
-* A stats tracker that keeps track of hours focused, distracted etc.
+* Adding music as well as sound effects
-* A system that gives you free time and breaks etc.
+* Adding visual effects like warping the screen and fade transitions
-* Overlay that lets the app draw info on top of whatever work you're doing
+* Adding functionality to render multiple heights of blocks (really hard)